dharmikumbhani/crypto-slang/README.md

 ## Why?
-Had a free time and this though like a great fun project to develop on the side! i wish to make more such website on and around crypto as and when i get time, which will help me not only be updated on the tech side but also it is in its own way my little contribution to the community.
+Had some free time and this though like a great fun project to develop on the side! i wish to make more such website on and around crypto as and when i get time, which will help me not only stay updated on the tech side but also, it is, in its own way my little contribution to the community.

 ## Deploy on Vercel